isomerpages/csc-knowledge/_ethos-issue-26/Humanising the Future of Care.md

 <p>There are also good reasons for preferring that patients be looked after by primary care rather than by acute care.
 In Belize, GPs are being encouraged to look after patients who are stable after cancer treatment.
 Because of modern medical developments, most cancer patients survive to have a decent quality of life.
 But they are still vulnerable: if they aren’t seen by their primary care doctors close by, they risk ending up in the hospital emergency ward each time they have a fever or even influenza that worsens.</p>

 <p>In Australia, where my children practise as doctors, it can be difficult to refer patients to specialists in a city which could be hundreds of kilometres away.
 So primary care practitioners in smaller towns must manage on their own.
 They form groups of fellow GPs, each with special interests.
-These “GPwSI”<sup>1</sup> groups are supported by specialists in main hospitals, through telemedicine as well as regular programmes where they are brought back every three to four months to familiarise themselves with the latest specialised medical developments and advances in management.
+These “GPwSI”<sup><a href="#notestop">1</a></sup> groups are supported by specialists in main hospitals, through telemedicine as well as regular programmes where they are brought back every three to four months to familiarise themselves with the latest specialised medical developments and advances in management.
 So they are semi-specialists—or rather, they are specialists in family medicine, working together to support their rural or suburban communities.
 This is something we hope to see happen in Singapore in future. </p>

 <p>We are persuading GPs that they should and are able to take care of most patients; we are setting up systems, and we will have systems to support and renumerate them for doing so.</p>